Snapr/html-projects/js-native.md

 ### Start

-Called on login so native code can use credentials for upload and store to reload the html without requireing the user to login again.
+Called to initiate an upload.
+You should pass any params on to the upload API, and also include them in the upload_progress() JSON.

 * **Base**: upload
 * **Params**